‘Not going to waste our time’: Trump hinges US aid to Argentina on election

 A conditional bailout

-The conditional nature of the Argentinian bailout has raised questions about Trump’s commitment to propping up Argentina’s ailing economy.
+The conditional nature of the Argentinian bailout, however, has raised questions about Trump’s commitment to propping up Argentina’s ailing economy.

 Milei’s surprise victory in the 2023 presidential election was widely seen as a backlash against the previous left-wing government of Alberto Fernandez, under whose leadership inflation spiralled to more than 200 percent.

-However, while Milei has reduced inflation, the value of the Argentinian peso remains low, and critics have accused the South American president of slashing government programmes for low-income residents, exacerbating poverty.
+However, while Milei has reduced inflation, the value of the Argentinian peso remains low, and critics have accused the South American president of slashing programmes for low-income residents, exacerbating poverty.

 One reporter on Tuesday asked Trump outright if the US’s support for Argentina depended on a win for La Libertad Avanza in the upcoming elections.